f5devcentral/tmos-cloudinit/README.md

 # tmos-cloudinit
 ### Cloudinit Modules and Patching for F5  TMOS ###

 F5 TMOS is a secured operating system designed for deployment as a network appliance.
-While TMOS utilizes a CentOS-based kernel and linux-based control processes to bootstrap and configure distributed networking microkernels, it has been highly customized from typical linux distributions.
+While TMOS utilizes a CentOS-based kernel and linux-based control processes to bootstrap and configure distributed networking micro-kernels, it has been highly customized from typical linux distributions.

 Linux distributions use a standard bootstrapping agent known as cloudinit to integrate cloud infrastructure metadata with the system's init processes.